huguesjohnson/speedrun-tower/README.md

 This demo was also an excuse to try different approaches for achieving pseudorandomness on the Sega Genesis.

-I am very tempted to port this to other 68k platforms but there are no concrete plans.

 **Project Status**

-As of June 2022:
+Sega Genesis version 1.0 is complete.
+That means:

 - Fully-playable demo that doesn't crash in any way I've found
 - Tested on real Sega Genesis model 1 hardware
 - So far no "unwinnable" game states have been produced - I don't know if I want to declare it "impossible" though
-- I'd like to improve the dialog a bit
-- I'd like to add some outdoor scenery
+- I do not plan any further changes to this version unless a breaking bug is found

+I am very tempted to port this to other 68k platforms but there are no concrete plans.
+I am also tempted to port it to Sega CD but again nothing concrete.

 **Links**